richb-hanover/create-qstudio-macos-app/README.md

 **Provisos:** One-time actions to use the app

-* Double-clicking the app launches qStudio as desired, but this app bundle is not signed.
+* Double-clicking the app launches QStudio as desired, but this app bundle is not signed.
   The Finder will produce an "unverified developer" warning.
   Go to **System Preference -> Security** to accept and open the app.